The RSCDS Paris Branch will be celebrating its 40th anniversary on October 11th-13th, 2024!

-Join us for an entire weekend, including a welcome dance on Friday evening, a Highland class on Saturday morning, a sumptuous ball on Saturday evening, and a SCD workshop on Sunday morning.
-The week-end will be open to advanced dancers.
+Join us for an entire weekend, including a welcome dance on Friday evening, a Highland class on Saturday morning, a sumptuous ball on Saturday evening, and an SCD workshop on Sunday morning.
+The weekend will be open to advanced dancers.

 We are delighted to have fantastic musicians playing for us:

 - Dave Wiesler, USA, piano.

 They will be teaming up with amazing teachers:

 - Mathias Ferber, Paris, Highland class

 - Raphaëlle Orgeret, Lyon, SCD workshop.